marcglasberg/fast_immutable_collections/README.md

 **Important note:**

 The global configuration is meant to be decided during your app's initialization, and then not changed again.
-We strongly suggest that you prohibit further changes to the global configuration by calling `lockConfig();` after you set your desired configuration.
+We strongly suggest that you prohibit further changes to the global configuration by calling `ImmutableCollection.lockConfig();` after you set your desired configuration.